Fan Fic / Project Tatterdemalion

-- Oh Crap: A perfectly reasonable response to almost anything that happens in this series.
+- Oh, Crap!: A perfectly reasonable response to almost anything that happens in this series.

 - Official Couple: Isshin and Masaki, who are quite Happily Married ("Get a room!").
 Kisuke and Yoruichi are a bit less obvious about it, but it's rather like comparing a flashing neon blimp to one that's on fire and blaring "Can You Feel the Love Tonight" at max volume.

 - Once Killed a Man with a Noodle Implement: Upon escaping his chrysalis, Shunsui had to face down a Hollow, and beat it down with a chair.
-Justified, because psychokinesis is channeled best through metal.
+Justified, because psychokinesis is channelled best through metal.

 - Paper-Thin Disguise: At least under the exceptional circumstances.
-Even before Ryuuken breaks cover, Isshin and Masaki are beginning to suspect that he is NOT a mild-mannered civil servant, because he is handling imminent danger far too well.
+Even before Ryuuken breaks cover, Isshin and Masaki are beginning to suspect that he is not a mild-mannered civil servant, because he is handling imminent danger far too well.

 - Parental Substitute: Juushirou for Toushirou.
 (To a lesser extent, the entire pack substitutes for Toushirou's parents, but Juushirou is the most direct example.)